megaherz/gcache/README.md

-# gcache
+# Gcache
-Cache with REST protocol in Golang
+Rest-similar Cache with REST protocol in Golang

 ##Features
 * Expiration support (Ttl - time to live)